SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/operators.md

 The `along` operator joins metric queries to have Sumo evaluate and perform expressions by comparing one or more metric fields.
 It considers multiple query rows and metrics referenced by another row according to one field or multiple fields separated by a comma (#A, #B,...).

 `along` is helpful in the following usage:
 * Simple row references (#A to #F) with math expressions.
-For example: `#A * 100`  Math expressions support the same set of functions as the eval operator so you can use sin, cos, abs, log, round, ceil, floor, tan, exp, sqrt, min, and max.
+For example, `#A * 100` Math expressions support the same set of functions as the eval operator so you can use sin, cos, abs, log, round, ceil, floor, tan, exp, sqrt, min, and max.
 * Evaluate multiple metrics.
 A single row can contain references to multiple rows, comparing metrics by joining them together in another row, or to to filter results of a query (row) by metadata from another row.
 For example: `#C: #B - #A along _sourceHost`

 We recommend using `along` to refine your queries when comparing and using data from multiple queries.
 Otherwise, you will receive many-to-many relations.